DataDog/datadog-agent/Dockerfiles/manifests/README.md

 The Kubernetes manifests found in this directory are automatically generated from our [Datadog Helm chart](https://github.com/helm/charts/tree/master/stable/datadog) with the [`generate.sh`](generate.sh) script.

+If the manifests in this repository had to be updated, the ones in the [documentation repository](https://github.com/DataDog/documentation/tree/master/static/resources/yaml) should probably also be updated.

 The manifests found here do not aim at being exhaustive in term of possible configurations.
 Instead, they aim at being examples that can be further customized.